MoonZoon/MoonZoon/docs/articles/dev_news_3.md

 So I recommend to first look at your dependencies and try to find popular, but large libraries like [url](https://crates.io/crates/url), [regex](https://crates.io/crates/regex) and [serde](https://crates.io/crates/serde).
 Also some parts of `std` contributes to the code bloat, especially `std::fmt`.

 Try to find alternatives - e.g. [ufmt](https://crates.io/crates/ufmt) for `std::fmt` or [serde-lite](https://crates.io/crates/serde-lite) for `serde`.
-- Zoon hide `ufmt` and [lexical](https://crates.io/crates/lexical) for float number formatting behind a non-default feature flag.
+- Zoon hides `ufmt` and [lexical](https://crates.io/crates/lexical) for float number formatting behind a non-default feature flag.
 I'll probably add also `serde-lite` and integrate them properly in the future.

 Or you can try to use the browser API instead of Rust libs - e.g. [js_sys::RegExp](https://docs.rs/js-sys/0.3.51/js_sys/struct.RegExp.html) instead of `regex` or [web_sys::Url](https://docs.rs/web-sys/0.3.51/web_sys/struct.Url.html) instead of `url`.